RaviU27/Selenium-JavaScript/README.md

-# Lilly Pulitzer Integration Testing
+# Integration Testing using Selenium Javascript

-This is the Lilly Pulitzer integration testing project.
+This is the integration testing project.
 It's an in-house integration testing system that utilizes a system of helper methods and events to make writing integrations tests easy and very readable.
 ## Installation

 Clone the repo and use [Yarn](https://yarnpkg.com/) or [NPM](https://www.npmjs.com/) to get started: